texfaq/texfaq.github.io/FAQ-noline.md

 ---
+title:  ''No line here to end''
 section: Why does it _do_ that?
 subsection: Common errors
 date: 2014-06-10
 ---

-# ''No line here to end''

 The error
 ```latex